Characters found in BanG Dream!.

 - Sugar-and-Ice Personality: She can come off coldly at first, but when she warms up to someone she becomes pretty easygoing and even sweet during casual hangouts (but not during practice).
 She's also genuinely fond of Poppin' Party, especially of Kasumi, likely because despite their stark differences in styles, methods, and personalities, they have similar goals and attitudes in reaching them, something Yukina respects very well.

-- Took a Level in Kindness: Gradually throughout the main story and especially in Roselia's Band Stories.
+- Took a Level in Kindness: Gradually throughout the main story and especially in Roselia's Band Stories as well as the events that follow them.

 - Trademark Favorite Food: Lisa's cookies.
 Specifically, her cookies alone.